Azathothas/Stars/README.md

 - [trapexit/mergerfs](https://github.com/trapexit/mergerfs) – a featureful union filesystem
 - [tstack/lnav](https://github.com/tstack/lnav) – Log file navigator
 - [upx/upx](https://github.com/upx/upx) – UPX - the Ultimate Packer for eXecutables
+- [vaeth/eix](https://github.com/vaeth/eix) – eix can access Gentoo portage ebuild information and description very quickly (using a local cache).
+It can also be used to access information on installed packages, local settings, and local and external overlays, and informs about changes in the tree
 - [variar/klogg](https://github.com/variar/klogg) – Really fast log explorer based on glogg project
 - [varnish/tinykvm](https://github.com/varnish/tinykvm) – VMM for native-performance sandboxing
 - [wangyu-/UDPspeeder](https://github.com/wangyu-/UDPspeeder) – A Tunnel which Improves your Network Quality on a High-latency Lossy Link by using Forward Error Correction, possible for All Traffics(TCP/UDP/ICMP)